Pseudodifferential operators and the Connes-Kasparov isomorphism: Introduction

 Our third theorem gives an explicit description of the category $\PSDO^*_{G,K}$ in representation-theoretic terms, at least when $G$ has real rank one.
 In the paper \cite{ClareCrispHigson16}, an extensive amount of information from tempered representation theory, most of it due to Harish-Chandra, was combined to produce a $C^*$-algebra isomorphism

 that describes the reduced $C^*$-algebra of any real reductive group in rep\-resent\-ation-theoretic terms.
+The notation is described in more detail in Section~\ref{subsec-fourier-transform-of-c-star-algebra}, at least in the cases of interest in this paper, but in brief, $\mathfrak{a}_P^*$ is a finite-dimensional real vector space, $H_\sigma$ is a Hilbert space, and $W_\sigma$ is a finite group that acts on the bundle $\mathfrak{a}_P^* \times H_\sigma$.
 Now if $\mathfrak{v}$ is a finite-dimensional real vector space, then denote by $\overline{\mathfrak{v}}$ the compactification of $\mathfrak{v}$ that adds a sphere at infinity.

 \begin{theorem*}[See Theorem~\ref{thm-fourier-isomorphism-in-real-rank-one} below] If $G$ has real rank one, then the isomorphism \textup{($**$)} determines isomorphisms

 \end{theorem*}